lance-lmwang/libtiff/doc/multi_page.rst

           if (blnWriteSubIFD)
           {
              /* Now here is the trick: the next n directories written
-              * will be sub-IFDs of the main IFD (where n is number_of_sub_IFDs
+              * will be sub-IFDs of the main-IFD (where n is number_of_sub_IFDs
               * specified when you set the TIFFTAG_SUBIFD field.
+              * The SubIFD offset array sub_IFDs_offsets is filled automatically
+              * with the proper offset values by the following number_of_sub_IFDs
+              * TIFFWriteDirectory() calls and updated in the related main-IFD
+              * with the last call.
               */
               if (!TIFFSetField(tiff, TIFFTAG_SUBIFD, number_of_sub_IFDs,
                                 sub_IFDs_offsets))